ruddypranata/cloudflare-warp-gui-zenity/README.md

 ### 1\.
 Download the Script

-Save the code above into a file named, for example, `warp-gui.sh`.
+Save the code above into a file named, for example, `warp-gui-zenity.sh`.

 ### 2\.
 Grant Execution Permissions